Apprenticeships: employer case study

 We also need to introduce some succession planning as our workforce gets older, and once we have a pipeline in place with two or three apprentices a year it'll become the norm.

 Making the financial case for an apprentice is not difficult, but you've got to look at the long term because it isn't a quick fix.
-If you consider the costs of agency staff over the next five years, you can reasonably argue that you’d have a cohort of qualified environmental health officers in that time.
+If you consider the costs of agency staff over the next five years, you can reasonably argue that you’d have a cohort of qualified environmental health practitioners in that time.

 All organisations over a certain size have to contribute a set amount into the Apprenticeship Levy which they can then access, however, if they don't spend it, it goes back to central government.
 The levy will fund the costs of the apprenticeship, although it doesn't cover the apprentice’s salary.